What is Onsior For Cats?

-Onsior is the commercial name for the drug robenacoxib, a non-steroidal anti-inflammatory drug (NSAID) of coxib class used to control the inflammation and pain in dogs and cats.
+Onsior is the commercial name for robenacoxib, a non-steroidal anti-inflammatory drug (NSAID).
+This drug is used to control the inflammation and pain in dogs and cats.
 Like any other drug it has benefits and possible side effects.
 This is why only a veterinarian can prescribe this medication and determine the exact dosage for your cat.

-In this article form AnimalWised, we are going to explain what this drug is used for, its side effects, how to administer it and more.
+In this article from AnimalWised, we are going to explain what Onsior for cats is.
+We'll also go through its side effects, how to administer it and more.

 What is Onsior for cats?

-Onsior (robenacoxib) for cats is a non-steroidal anti-flammatory drug (NSAID) that relieves pain and reduces inflammation associated with orthopedic and soft tissue surgury.
+Onsior (robenacoxib) for cats is a non-steroidal anti-inflammatory drug (NSAID) that relieves pain and reduces inflammation associated with orthopedic and soft tissue surgery.

 It's a powerful inhibitor of the enzyme known as COX-2 (cyclooxygenase 2).
-Its effects begin to manifest relatively quickly, approximately in half an hour after its administration.
-Onsior has demonstrated efficacy for use up to a meximum of 3 days.
-The effects of Onsior are:
+Its effects begin to manifest approximately in half an hour after its administration.
+Onsior has demonstrated efficacy in its use.
+It can be administered for up to a maximum of 3 days.
+Onsior is used as a:

 What is Onsior for cats used for?

 The vet may prescribe Onsior for cats in the following cases:

 - Acute or chronic pain

 - Pre and post-operations (especially for orthopedic operations)